Bitcoin-Factory/ML-Test-Client/README.md

 cd ..
 ```

+IMPORTANT NOTES:

-IMPORTANT NOTE: You need to have a 64 bit version of your OS, otherwise this is not going to work.
+* 1. You need to have a 64 bit version of your OS, otherwise this is not going to work.
+* 2. In linux you might need to add 'sudo' before the docker build command.
+* 3. The dot at the end of the docker build command is mandatory.

 ## Usage